mkanin/morse-code-translator/README.md

 ## How to install the project on your local machine?

-1. Create virtualenve
+1. Create virtualenv

-python3 - m venv venv
+python3 -m venv venv

 2. Activate virtualenv